jpillora/go-template/README.md

       platform: [ubuntu-latest, macos-latest, windows-latest]
   ```

-* If you don't need Docker images, you can delete the Docker release job
+* If you don't need Docker images, you can delete the Docker release job:

   ```yml
   # delete